 Go With The Flow

-Women who go through such severe menstrual pain are often thought of as being dramatic is what Mehas’s experience tells us.
+Women who go through such unbearable period pain are often thought of as being dramatic is what Mehas’s experience tells us.
 “I always knew something was not right.
 I kept telling my father, he said it cannot be bad enough to miss school.
 So, I went.
 These were always the times when I missed my mother dearly,” says Megha.

 Mensuration cycle or periods occur when the uterus sheds its inner lining once a month to prepare for a possible pregnancy.
 Women often experience symptoms of periods in the form of mood swings, bloating, back ache, sensitive breasts, painful cramps, etc.